oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 *   service ovirt-engine-dwhd stop

-If the ovirt_engine_history database remains on the same host as the engine:
+If the ovirt_engine_history database remains on the same host as the engine, machine A, Edit file **/var/lib/pgsql/data/postgresql.conf**

-       Edit on Engine machine the file /var/lib/pgsql/data/postgresql.conf Find there the line containing 'listen_addresses' and change it to be: listen_addresses = '*'
+       Find there the line containing 'listen_addresses' and change it to be: listen_addresses = '*'
        If there is no such line there, or only a commented one, add a new such line.